-For many Investor and Trader, doubling the money they invested in the market is the goal and for many, getting 2x return on their investment is a milestone to achieve.
+For many Investors and Traders, doubling the money they invested in the market is the goal and for many, getting a 2x return on their investment is a milestone to achieve.
 But not many of you know how to double your money or in some cases how to make the right investment decision.
 So the question arises – How can I double my money?

 There are so many ways (legal; obviously) you can double your money.
 But in this article, we are going to show you how we doubled our investment value and in how much time – WITH PROOF.
 So you know that we place our money where our mouth is.